Food ProductionΒ·IntermediateΒ·20 min readΒ·Updated 2026-03-19T04:13:18.075Z

 Mature System

 Minimal management beyond harvesting and occasional pruning.
-The system regulates itself.
-Soil biology is rich, water retention is excellent, pest pressure is managed by biodiversity.
+Soil biology is rich, water retention is high, and biodiversity manages pests.

 The Annual Food Gap Problem

-• β€’ High-calorie annuals: winter squash, potatoes, dry beans, corn
+• β€’ Winter squash, potatoes, dry beans, corn

 How to Choose Your Site